John Cavenagh, Ph.D., PA-C, Chairman

 Marilyn DiFeliciantonio spent many years as an educator before her graduation from

-the Hahnemann University Physician Assistant Program.
-She brings to the program a
+the Hahnemann University Physician Assistant Program in 1989.
+She brings to the program

 Transplantation.
 During her many years as a clinician with the Department of Neoplastic